 Using a tablespoon or a small spring loaded cookie scoop, scoop dough and roll into balls.
 Roll balls through the sugar and place on prepared cookie sheets.

 Bake 9-11 minutes.
 Cookies will be lightly browned and puffy.
 Immediately after removing from the oven, press a kiss into the center of each cookie.
-Allow to cool on the baking sheet for 3-5 minutes before removing to a cooling rack to cool completely.
+Allow to cool on the baking sheet for 3-5 minutes before removing to a wire rack to cool completely.

 Enjoy!